makma/fingerprintjs.com/content/index/gaming.md

       iconAlt: Manual fraud screening
       iconTitle: Manual fraud screening
 blocks:
-  - markdown__Content: Cheating in online gaming can ruin the fun for your ethical players, and can be notoriously difficult to stop.
+  - content: Cheating in online gaming can ruin the fun for your ethical players, and can be notoriously difficult to stop.
 Prevent fraud at its source by creating a unique ID for your visitors, associating their activity across visits, incognito mode, and other cloaking methods.
 By